 Another string to the EMOM bow is that they don’t require much equipment.
 With little more than a training timer and single item of resistance equipment (such as kettlebell, dumbbell, or Olympic barbell), you can achieve a highly rewarding workout.

 In fact, to get a great EMOM workout you don’t even need that much.
 In another article, we created 4 Bodyweight EMOM Workouts.
 These workouts require merely a patch of ground, a training timer, but lots of grit and determination.

 However, for the kettlebell EMOM workouts below, you will require the following items of equipment:

 Kettlebell (preferably two weights – a medium weight for complex movements and a heavy for swings/squats)

 Rowing machine (some of the EMOMs feature cardio exercises, such as rowing; but if you don’t have access to a rower you can always substitute with running, cycling or skipping).

 Depending on how experienced you are with the kettlebell, you may encounter an exercise that you’re not familiar with.
-If this happens consult our article – 10 Killer Kettlebell Exercises – where you will find a comprehensive tutorial.
+If this happens consult our article, 10 Killer Kettlebell Exercises, where you'll find a comprehensive tutorial.

 To start things off the first EMOM kettlebell workout is a short sharp 10-minute whole body blast.
 Yes, it’s only 10-minutes, but the kettlebell exercise selected activates all major muscle groups – including your heart.
 Meaning, though it’s short, you’ll still find it a challenge.